 How are heartworms diagnosed?

-There are several methods used in diagnosing heartworms; unfortunately, none are 100% reliable so a combination of tests is often needed.
+There are several methods used in diagnosing heartworms; unfortunately, none are 100% reliable, so a combination of tests is often needed.
 The diagnostic sequence usually progresses as follows:

 Other common, non-specific clinical signs include weight loss and vomiting.
-On occasion, an apparently normal cat may be found dead, or may develop sudden overwhelming respiratory failure and heartworm disease is diagnosed on a post-mortem examination.
-Sudden death is thought to be due to a reaction within the lungs to the young heartworms, or to a reaction to dead or live heartworms entering the pulmonary arteries and obstructing the flow of blood to the lungs.
+On occasion, an apparently normal cat may be found dead, or may develop sudden overwhelming respiratory failure, and heartworm disease is diagnosed in an examination after death (postmortem).
+Sudden death is thought to be due to a reaction within the lungs to the young heartworms, or to a reaction to heartworms entering the pulmonary arteries and obstructing the flow of blood to the lungs.

-1.The heartworm antibody test determines that the cat's immune system has been exposed to heartworms.
+1.The heartworm antibody test determines if the cat's immune system has been exposed to heartworms.
 A positive test may indicate that an active infection is present.
 However, cats who have had heartworms but whose heartworms have died will also have antibodies for an unknown time.
-Currently, it is believed that the antibodies persist for two to four months after the heartworms have died.
-Cats with late stage larvae that are not yet adults, and cats with adult heartworms in places other than the heart, may also test positive with the antibody test.
-This test is very sensitive, so it is used first.
+Cats with mature larvae that are not yet adults, and cats with adult heartworms in places other than the heart, may also test positive with the antibody test.
+This test is relatively sensitive, so it is used first.
 If it is positive, the next test is performed.

 Can feline heartworm disease be treated?

 There is no drug approved for treating heartworms in cats.
-One of the drugs for treating dogs has been used in cats, but it causes significant side effects.
+One of the drugs used for treating dogs has been used in cats, but it causes significant side effects.

 2. Treat the symptoms of heartworm disease and hope the cat outlives the worms.
 Since heartworms live in a cat for about two to three years (as opposed to five to seven years in dogs), several months of treatment are needed.
-When cats are in a crisis, they are treated with oxygen and corticosteroids ("cortisone") to relieve the reaction occurring in the pulmonary arteries and lungs, and, if needed, drugs to remove fluid from the lungs (diuretics).
+When cats are in a crisis, they are treated with oxygen and corticosteroids (prednisolone, dexamethasone) to relieve the reaction occurring in the pulmonary arteries and lungs.
+If needed, they are given drugs to remove fluid from the lungs (diuretics).
 When they are stable, they are treated continuously or periodically with corticosteroids.

 Is there a way to prevent heartworms?

 "There are excellent heartworm preventatives now available for cats,

 The reasons that heartworm prevention is now recommended for all cats are:

-1. Diagnostic Difficulty.
-Diagnosing heartworms is not as easy in cats as in dogs.
+1. Diagnostic Difficulty: Diagnosing heartworms is not as easy in cats as in dogs.

-4. Prevention Is Safe and Easy.
-Cats given heartworm prevention drugs have not shown signs of toxicity.
+4. Prevention Is Safe and Easy: Cats given heartworm prevention drugs have not shown signs of toxicity.
 There is a wide margin of safety, even in kittens as young as six weeks of age.

-5. Indoor Cats Get Heartworms, Too.
-Exposure to mosquitoes is required for transmission.
+5. Indoor Cats Get Heartworms Too: Exposure to mosquitoes is required for transmission.
 Cats do not have to be exposed to cats or dogs infected with heartworms.
 Obviously, cats that go outdoors are more likely to be exposed.
 However, an infected mosquito can easily get into the house and infect the cat.